Hakimbek/my-java-notes/OOP/Encapsulation/Access_Modifiers/README.md

 ### Role of Private Constructor
   - If you make any class constructor private, you cannot create the instance of that class from outside the class.

+### Note
+  - A class cannot be private or protected except nested class.